Can you recall the first time you realized you were going to be an illustrator? What were your earliest impressions?

 Why does art matter to you?
 Why might it matter to the world?

 Art matters because it gives us an experience that nothing else can.
 This includes both creating art and also looking at it.
 It can excite, provoke, soothe, or inspire.
 For me, art is meant to move people either on an intellectual or emotional level.

 Art allows every individual a platform to express their unique thoughts and creativity to the world.
 It is able to cause a reaction and can cause synergy, a new way of thinking, or a change in attitude.

-It depends on what you think is better or worse for an artist.
-What is important to an artist?
+It depends on what you think is better or worse for an illustrator.
+What is important to an illustrator?
 Money, fame, public awareness of art?
 Or is it more important that art matters or perhaps that you’ve expressed yourself?
 These are all questions we must ask.